stared/stared.github.io/content/blog/2025/02/markdown-saves/index.md

 When I catch myself searching for old content (like a Facebook post I want to share or reread), I save it immediately.
 If I discover a blog post has vanished, I retrieve it from the Wayback Machine and preserve it.
 When forwarding an email with a detailed explanation - you guessed it, I save it.

-**If I needed to search for something once, it has proven its worth preserving.**
+**Content worth searching for once is content worth preserving forever.**

 Worried about saving too much?
 Well, disk storage is cheap - and for text files, it's practically free.